 Health Benefits of Almond Butter

-The health benefits of adding a couple servings of nuts a week to your diet include helping in the regulation of blood sugar and lowering the risk of heart attack.
+The health benefits of adding a couple of servings of nuts a week to your diet include helping in the regulation of blood sugar and lowering the risk of a heart attack.
 Below are some of the benefits that come from adding almond butter specifically.

 1. Copper and Calcium –